Access to Care

 What is currently being done

-Data on the number of new cancer cases will be obtained through each province’s cancer registry, with coordination through the provincial RT lead.
-By dividing the number of RT patients by the province’s number of new cancer cases, CPQR will acquire the RT utilization ratio for each province, and then compare these ratios in each province with previously established Canadian benchmarks.
+Data on the number of new cancer cases are obtained through each province’s cancer registry, with coordination through the provincial RT lead.
+By dividing the number of RT patients by the province’s number of new cancer cases, CPQR is examining the RT utilization ratio for each province, and then comparing these ratios in each province with previously established Canadian benchmarks.

 Learn more about Jessica with a Q & A here!